 It didn't take long for students to notice that this was being clearly enforced unevenly.
 BIPOC students, female presenting, and students with larger bodies were targeted.
-Students started to organize and even planned a "break the dress code day" in protest (in which many people were sent home).

-SAAC officers decided there was a clear need to get involved.
-We set-up student listening sessions and started writing up a statement to capture what was at the core of the problem and offer some solutions.
+Students started to day" in protest (in which many people were sent SAAC officers decided there was a clear need to get involved.
+We set-up student listening sessions and started writing up a statement to capture what was at the core of the problem and offer some solutions. at https://youtu.be/5rXulLkp -w